George Rooke

-Admiral of the Fleet Sir George Rooke (1650 – 24 January 1709) was an English naval officer.
+Admiral of the Fleet Sir George Rooke (1650 – 24 January 1709) was an Royal Navy officer and politician.
 As a junior officer he saw action at the Battle of Solebay and again at the Battle of Schooneveld during the Third Anglo-Dutch War.
 As a captain, he conveyed Prince William of Orange to England and took part in the Battle of Bantry Bay during the Williamite War in Ireland.

 As a flag officer, Rooke commanded a division of the Royal Navy during their defeat at the Battle of Beachy Head.
 He also commanded a division at the Battle of Barfleur and distinguished himself at the Battle of La Hogue.
 He was later defeated while escorting a convoy at the Battle of Lagos.

 Rooke commanded the unsuccessful allied expedition against Cádiz but on the passage home he destroyed the Spanish treasure fleet at the Battle of Vigo Bay in the opening stages of the War of the Spanish Succession.
 He also commanded the allied naval forces at the capture of Gibraltar and attacked the French fleet at the Battle of Málaga.